painteyes/vue-netflix/README.md

 ## About the project

-Netflix-inspired web page.
+Netflix-inspired web page with displayed results returned via API call to The Movie Database (TMDB).

 Features:
 - Search for titles using the search bar
 - Display title information by hovering the cursor over the title tab

-Displayed results are returned via API call to The Movie Database (TMDB).

 ## Technologies
 - HTML